-The Presidents' Planning Committee is comprised of the chief executive officer or president of: each Bank, one Association from each District, the Funding Corporation, The Farm Credit Council and certain large Associations.
-The Presidents' Planning

-Committee serves in a management coordination capacity for the System and provides a key advisory role in the System's decision-making process.
+The Presidents' Planning Committee is comprised of the chief executive officer or president of: each Bank, one Association from each of the original twelve Districts, the Funding Corporation and The Farm Credit Council.
+The Presidents' Planning Committee serves in a management coordination capacity for the System and provides a key advisory role in the System's decision-making process.